 Your personal information may be used to:

-- administer, monitor and evaluate projects which we have agreed to fund;
+- administer, monitor and evaluate projects, grants, awards;

 - research and develop our services and projects.